ewxrjk/text-tools/README.md

 text-tools
 ==========

-This is a small collection of text processing tools.
+This is a small collection of text processing tools, capable of converting plain text to HTML, Postscript, PDF and PNG format.
+The use of overprinting to represent bold and underline, for instance as traditionally found in man(1) output, is recognized.

 Installation
 ------------

-  ./autogen.sh   # only if configure doesn't exist yet ./configure make sudo make install
+    ./autogen.sh   # only if configure doesn't exist yet ./configure
+    make
+    sudo make install

-The following commands will be installed: texttohtml texttopng texttops texttopdf
+The following commands will be installed:

+    texttohtml
+    texttopng
+    texttops
+    texttopdf

 They all have man pages.

 Copyright
 ---------

-Copyright (C) 2011, 2014 Richard Kettlewell
+Copyright © 2011, 2014 Richard Kettlewell

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by